-There are 5 units with reactors of WWER-440 type in operation in the Slovak Republic.
-Two units are located at the Jaslovské Bohunice site (referred to as NPP V-2) and three at the Mochovce site (EMO 1,2,3).
+There are 4 units with reactors of WWER-440 type in operation in the Slovak Republic.
+Two units are located at the Jaslovské Bohunice site (referred to as NPP V-2) and two at the Mochovce site (EMO 1&2).
 Two of WWER 440 type (NPP V-1) at the Bohunice site are in the decommissioning process.
 Spent nuclear fuel from these units is being stored in the Interim Spent Fuel Storage Facility (ISFS).

 At the Jaslovské Bohunice site there is also the NPP A-1, which was a heavy water reactor cooled with carbon dioxide (HWGCR - 150 MW), fuelled by natural uranium.
-NPP A-1 was shut-down in 1977 after an accident (INES 4) and currently, completion of decommissioning stages 3 and 4 is underway and preparation of documentation for authorisation of stage 5 of decommissioning.
+NPP A-1 was shut-down in 1977 after an accident (INES 4) and currently, it is in the third and fourth stage of its decommissioning.
 The spent nuclear fuel was exported to the Russian Federation according to the original contract.
 Transports of spent fuel were completed in 1999.